Healthdirect — your trusted source of quality health information and advice

 Whenever you use these services and tools, you can do so anonymously.

 However, if you ask for your results to be sent to you, we will collect your name and/or email address which may identify you.

 We make no attempt to identify anonymous users or to link the activities of people browsing or using services on our website unless we are required or authorised by law to do so.

-Healthdirect user account for web browser
+Healthdirect user account for web browser and mobile application

 You can choose not to receive some communications or messages from us.
 This includes general communications material or information sent by us

 There are some notifications or messages that you cannot opt-out of.
 For example, where it relates to your privacy or the security of your personal information.